aaaven/IND211/towards_relationality/deck.md

 note:

-PII — Post-Interpersonal Interaction, which is when people interact with traces left by others — so the relation is even though not synchronous but temperal and social.
+PII — Post-Interpersonal Interaction, which is when people interact with traces left by others — so the relation is even through not synchronous but temperally-dependant and social.

-In PII works, people don’t interact with each other directly.
-Instead, they interact with previous participants — their voices, movements, emotional states, data fragments - in the archive.
+In other words, participants interact with previous ones — their voices, movements, emotional states, data fragments - in the archive.
+The relationality happens across time, not in real time.
+This means the experience is shaped by people they've never met, and their presence will shape the experience of someone who arrives later.

-So the relationality happens across time, not in real time.
-This means your experience is shaped by people you’ve never met, and your presence will shape the experience of someone who arrives later.
-This temporal separation is really interesting because it expands relationality beyond co-presence.
-The artwork becomes a memory system or station — carrying affect, intention, or expression from one person to another.
+This temporal separation is very interesting to personally, several work of mine in my thesis echos this feature, because it expands relationality beyond co-presence.
+The artwork becomes a memory station — carrying affect, intention, or expression from one person to another.